Pauline Maier

-Pauline Alice Maier (née Rubbelke; April 27, 1938 – August 12, 2013) was a revisionist historian of the American Revolution, whose work also addressed the late colonial period and the history of the United States after the end of the Revolutionary War.
+Pauline Alice Maier (née Rubbelke; April 27, 1938 – August 12, 2013) was a historian of the American Revolution, whose work also addressed the late colonial period and the history of the United States after the end of the Revolutionary War.
 She was the William R. Kenan, Jr. Professor of American History at the Massachusetts Institute of Technology (MIT).

 Maier achieved prominence over a fifty-year career of critically acclaimed scholarly histories and journal articles.
 She was a Fellow of the American Academy of Arts and Sciences and taught undergraduates.
 She authored textbooks and online courses.
 Her popular career included series with PBS and the History Channel.
-She appeared on Charlie Rose, C-SPAN2's In Depth and wrote 20 years for The New York Times review pages.
+She appeared on Charlie Rose, C-SPAN2's In Depth and wrote for The New York Times review pages for 20 years.
 Maier was the 2011 President of the Society of American Historians.
 She won the 2011 George Washington Book Prize for her book Ratification: The People Debate the Constitution, 1787–1788.
-She died in 2013 from lung cancer at the age of 75.

-Life and career

-Early life, education, and family
+Early life and education

 Born in St. Paul, Minnesota in 1938 as Pauline Rubbelke, she attended parochial schools.
 Her father was a firefighter and her mother was a homemaker with five children.
 On entering Radcliffe College as an undergraduate, her original ambition was to be in the newspaper business.

-She was a writer on The Harvard Crimson and worked summers at the Quincy, Massachusetts Patriot Ledger.
+She was a writer on The Harvard Crimson and worked summers at the Patriot Ledger in Quincy, Massachusetts.
 She graduated from Radcliffe in 1960 with a bachelor's degree in history and literature.
 It was on the Crimson that she met her future husband, Charles S. Maier.
 After graduation, they both attended schools at Oxford on fellowships, she as a Fulbright Scholar at the London School of Economics and Political Science.
-On completing their studies, they married and toured Europe together.
+After completing their studies, they married and toured Europe together.

 The couple returned to Harvard University to pursue doctoral degrees, Charles in European history, and Pauline in 20th century urban studies in line with her interest in contemporary politics.
 But after taking Bernard Bailyn's "Colonial and Revolutionary America" seminar, she said, "Once you get into the 18th century, you never get out."
 Pauline and Charles earned their PhD degrees at Harvard, and Charles began a career there.
 They raised two daughters and a son in Cambridge, Massachusetts.
 Maier pursued gardening and cooking at the family weekend home.